Mar-a-Lago intruder deported to China 2 years later - ExBulletin

 Mar-a-Lago intruder deported to China 2 years later

 PALM BEACH, Fla.
-(WJRT) (AP) – Chinese businesswoman convicted of trespassing President Donald Trumps Mar-a-Lago’s club and lying to Secret Service agents was kicked out over the weekend , announced the federal authorities, more than two years after having served his sentence.
+(AP) A Chinese businesswoman convicted of trespassing President Donald Trumps Mar-a-Lago’s club and lying to Secret Service agents was kicked out over the weekend, the federal authorities, more than two years after serving his sentence.

-Yujing Zhang was handed over to immigration officials in December 2019 after serving his eight-month sentence.

-But she was held at the Glades County Detention Center for three times longer than her jail term, mostly due to deportation delays during the COVID-19 pandemic, Miami immigration officials said.
-Herald.

 Zhang then told US District Judge Roy Altman that the president told reporters that he invited Zhang to Mar-a-Lago.
 But Altman said it was another lie.